jhordyess/mini-pern/README.md

 ## Multi-container Docker app

-Run the `build.sh` file, it will create a new project named `mini-pern` and run it; so you can visit:
+Run the `docker-app.sh` file, it will create a new project named `mini-pern` and run it; so you can visit:

 - backend: <http://localhost:4062>
 - frontend: <http://localhost:3640>